magnusatteamsrocks/TeamsEDU/step by step.md

 **School Connection private preview configuration steps**

 This will guide you through the process of adding students' parent or guardian information using Graph (PowerShell) and enable School Connection from the Teams Admin Center.
-You can then download the mobile app from [aka.ms/SchoolConnectionInTeams](https://aka.ms/SchoolConnectionInTeams) and enable School Connection to see student assignments, feedback, insights etc. Learn more about School Connection at [parent.microsoft.com](https://parent.microsoft.com/).
+You can then download the Teams mobile app from [aka.ms/SchoolConnectionInTeams](https://aka.ms/SchoolConnectionInTeams) and enable School Connection to see student assignments, feedback, insights etc. Learn more about School Connection at [parent.microsoft.com](https://parent.microsoft.com/).

 **Prerequisites**